fragcolor-xyz/shards/docs/docs/how-to/start-developing.md

     Click [here](#overview) to skip the tutorial and jump to the overview.

-How-to start developing.

-A guide for setting up the development environment to work with our projects.
+Learn how to set up the development environment to start working with our projects!

 ## Code Editor ##